lsst-ts/ts_scheduler/doc/developer-guide/developer-guide.rst

 * :py:class:`SchedulerCSC <lsst.ts.scheduler.scheduler_csc.SchedulerCSC>`; Commandable SAL Component that manages the interaction with the observatory control system and computes the observing queue.

-* :py:class:`Driver <lsst.ts.scheduler.driver.Driver>`; A base class that implements an API for integrating scheduling algoriths in the context of the Rubin Observatoy.
+* :py:class:`Driver <lsst.ts.scheduler.driver.Driver>`; A base class that implements an API for integrating scheduling algorithms in the context of the Rubin Observatory.

 These two main classes are intrinsically interconnected, with the :py:class:`SchedulerCSC <lsst.ts.scheduler.scheduler_csc.SchedulerCSC>` using the :py:class:`Driver <lsst.ts.scheduler.driver.Driver>` to generate a list of observations and interacting with the other parts of the observatory control software to execute them.
 While doing so, the SchedulerCSC makes some assumptions about the :py:class:`Driver <lsst.ts.scheduler.driver.Driver>` implementation and overall behavior.